ericykim/chef/README.md

 ### **Phase n**
 I dunno.
-Cool yet ethical stuff with people's data...
+Cool yet reasonably ethical stuff with people's data...

 ### **Phase n + 1**
 People will be angry regardless.
 Probably deal with the backlash of Phase n.